StanfordRockPhysics/MalenoV/README.md

 # Improved MalenoV
 <h3>The original MalenoV data, source code and instructions can be found at: https://github.com/bolgebrygg/MalenoV </h3>

 The souce code was developed on Python3.
 First, ensure that GPU resources are available on the server.
-Scond, run `pip install -r requirements.txt` to install all necessary packages.
+Second, run `pip install -r requirements.txt` to install all necessary packages.
 The project directory is structured as follows:

 ```
 project